erasylarkhat/YerassylArkhatLab5.php/README.md

 First page called home, second about, and third is contact.
 Here I focused more on laravel(routes) and git than the layout itself.
+I created 4 files (Main, Home, About, Contact).
+Home, about, contact pages extends header from Main file.
+And I add route name for buttons and links.

 ![homepage](https://user-images.githubusercontent.com/78717104/108627777-81125e80-7481-11eb-8143-c77d8893230c.png)
 ![aboutpage](https://user-images.githubusercontent.com/78717104/108627773-7f489b00-7481-11eb-811a-12e932511467.png)